Your private cloud.

 Three layers, separate keys per purpose.

 A single shared key everywhere is a single point of failure.
-MeshVault stacks three independent layers, each with a different scope and a different rotation schedule.
+MeshHold stacks three independent layers, each with a different scope and a different rotation schedule.
 To intercept anything meaningful, an attacker needs to break all three.

 And the inner layer isn't one key — it's a family.
 Every vault, every chat room, every tunnel, every agent instance gets its own content key.
 Hand a friend the chat-room key and they can read messages, but they still can't see your photos, your VPN traffic, or your AI conversations.
 Each can be shared independently: paste as text, send through chat, or scan as a QR code from another device.